Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict: Structure

-In November 2020, Acting Secretary of Defense Christopher Miller announced that Christopher Maier, director of the wide ranging DoD Defeat-ISIS Task Force had resigned, and that the task-force director’s duties and responsibilities will be absorbed by the Office of the ASD (SO/LIC) and regional staffs of the Office of the Under Secretary of Defense for Policy.
+In November 2020, Acting Secretary of Defense Christopher Miller announced that Christopher Maier, director of the wide ranging DoD Defeat-ISIS Task Force had resigned, and that the task-force director’s duties and responsibilities will be absorbed by the office of the ASD (SO/LIC) and regional staffs of the office of the under secretary of defense for policy.

-Office holders
+Officeholders

 The table below includes both the various titles of this post over time, as well as all the holders of those offices.